jackworthen/file-splitter/README.md

 ### 🎯 **Core Functionality**
 - **📏 Split by Size**: Break files into chunks of specified megabytes
 - **📊 Split by Rows**: Divide files by exact row count
+- **📂 Split by Number of Files**: Split data into a certain number of files
 - **🔧 Smart Delimiter Detection**: Automatically detects CSV delimiters
 - **⚙️ Custom Delimiters**: Use your own delimiter for maximum flexibility
 - **🎛️ Column Selection**: Choose which columns to include or exclude from split files